seven1m/onebody-help/administration/import_&_export.md

 Select Import Selected People to complete the import process.
 A confirmation screen will appear confirming the newly imported records.

 > **info** OneBody will update the existing record if it finds a match on email address.

-    TODO
-    * talk about required fields
-    * list all available fields
-    * go into more detail about how existing records are matched (legacy_id, email, name)